-Students applying for an accelerated VET course will need to apply by Friday 26th July 2024 with interviews taking place the following week.
+Students applying for an accelerated VET course will need to apply by the deadline with interviews taking place the following week.
 Applications submitted after this date will not be accepted.

 Students must also have a USI to apply for a VET Course.